-The Vodafone Notes, which are owed by VodafoneZiggo Group B.V., comprise (i) a euro-denominated note payable to a subsidiary of Vodafone with a principal amount of €700.0 million at December 31, 2022 (the Vodafone Note Payable I) and (ii) a euro-denominated note payable to a subsidiary of Vodafone entered into during the third quarter of 2020 with a principal amount of €207.9 million at December 31, 2022 (the Vodafone Note Payable II, and, together with the Vodafone Note Payable I, the Vodafone Notes Payable), out of which, €103.9 million was drawn during July 2021, to fund the final installment of spectrum license fees due to the Dutch government.
-The Vodafone Note Payable I, as amended in July 2020, and the Vodafone Note Payable II each bear interest at a fixed rate of 5.55% and have a final maturity date of December 31, 2030.
-During the year ended December 31, 2022, interest accrued on the Vodafone Notes Payable was €51.1 million, all of which has been cash settled.
+The Vodafone Notes, which are owed by VodafoneZiggo Group B.V., comprise (i) a euro-denominated note payable to a subsidiary of Vodafone with a principal amount of ε 700.0 million at December 31, 2023 (the Vodafone Note Payable I) and (ii) a euro-denominated note payable to a subsidiary of Vodafone entered into during the third quarter of 2020 with a principal amount of ε 207.9 million at December 31, 2023 (the Vodafone Note Payable II, and, together with the Vodafone Note Payable I, the Vodafone Notes Payable), out of which, ε 103.9 million was drawn during July 2021, to fund the final installment of spectrum license fees due to the Dutch government.
+The Vodafone Notes Payable each bear interest at a fixed rate of 5.55% and have a final maturity date of December 31, 2030.
+During the year ended December 31, 2023, interest accrued on the Vodafone Notes Payable was ε 51.1 million, all of which has been cash settled.